keboola/developers-docs/extend/component/ui-options/ui-examples/configuration-schema-examples.md

     "attachment_pattern": {
       "type": "string",
       "title": "Attachment Pattern",
-      "description": "Regex pattern to filter particular attachments. e.g. to retrieve only pdf file types use: .+\\.pdf If left empty, all attachments are downloaded.", "default": ".+\\.csv",
+      "description": "Regex pattern to filter particular attachments, e.g., to retrieve only pdf file types use: .+\\.pdf If left empty, all attachments are downloaded.", "default": ".+\\.csv",
       "options": {
         "dependencies": {